stomp-js/stomp-js.github.io/_posts/2018-09-08-upgrading-stompjs.md

 ## Upgrading from version 3/4

-_Important: before upgrading please check [Polyfills & Critical Dependencies]._
+_Important: For NodeJS and React Native, please check [Polyfills]._

 ### Basic changes